Unboxed-Software/solana-course/content/nfts-with-metaplex.md

 # Demo

-In this demonstration, we will go through the steps of creating an NFT using the Metaplex SDK, and then how to change the NFT's metadata.
+In this demo, we'll go through the steps to create an NFT using the Metaplex SDK, update the NFT's metadata after the fact, then associate the NFT with a collection.
 By the end, you will have a basic understanding of how to use the Metaplex SDK interact with NFTs on Solana.

 ### 1. Starter

-To begin, download the starter code [here](https://github.com/Unboxed-Software/solana-metaplex).
+To begin, download the starter code from the `starter` branch of [this repository](https://github.com/Unboxed-Software/solana-metaplex/tree/starter).

-The file contains two images that we will be using for the NFTs.
-In the `index.ts` file, you will find the following code snippet which includes sample data for the NFT we’ll be creating and updating.
+The project contains two images in the `src` directory that we will be using for the NFTs.

+Additionally, in the `index.ts` file, you will find the following code snippet which includes sample data for the NFT we’ll be creating and updating.

 ```tsx
 interface NftData {